class

 Register a callback for a specific model class, direction, and event

-- The model class
+klass - The model class

-- :before
+direction - :before or :after

-- The lifecycle event (:create
+event - The lifecycle event (:create, :update, :validate, etc.)

-- The callback function to execute
+block - The callback function to execute

-This is called internally by Lustra::Model::HasHooks
+This is called internally by Lustra::Model::HasHooks when you define

-callbacks in your model.
+before or after callbacks in your model.

 Trigger all callbacks for a specific model, direction, and event

-- the model class
+klass - the model class

-- :before
+direction - :before or :after

-- the lifecycle event (:create
+event - the lifecycle event (:create, :update, :validate, etc.)

-- the model instance
+mdl - the model instance

 Callback execution order:

-callbacks: First defined → Last defined (normal order)
+:beforecallbacks: Last defined → First defined (reverse order):aftercallbacks: First defined → Last defined (normal order)

 This ensures that the most recently defined callbacks run first for :before

-, allowing for proper layering of functionality.
+and last for :after, allowing for proper layering of functionality.